 Location is Everything

-The area you choose to grow your lilacs must be fertile, well-drained, and, if possible, neutral to alkaline soil.
+The area you choose to grow your lilacs must be fertile, well-drained, and, if possible, neutral soil to slightly alkaline soil.

-Water is important for any plant, but more so when you are trying to grow some lilacs.
+Water is essential for any plant, especially during the growing season of lilacs.
 However, you will also need a good drainage system if you are planting the flowers in your garden.

 With a drainage system, you will only use the necessary amount of water, and all the extra water can simply go away and be used for something else.

-And even though lilacs love water, you also need to make sure you don’t overwater them.
+Mature plants often only require irrigation during times of drought.
+And even though lilacs love water, you also need to make sure you don’t water lilacs too much.

 If you can, run a simple test and see what the results tell you about your soil.
 The optimal pH level should be near 7.0.
 But don’t stress about it either, because there are many ways to help your soil get in the best condition.

-If you see your soil is poor in nutrients, then try to enrich it by adding some compost to it.
-Lilacs love it when the soil they are growing up into is rich and full of nutrients.
+Lilacs tolerate a variety of soil types but prefer well-drained, humus rich soil.
 And, if on the other hand, you have problems with your soil as it becomes acidic, try adding garden lime to it and you will soon recover the soil alkaline levels.

 When choosing lilac companion plants, you need to make sure those companions have similar growing conditions, especially soil requirements.